-There are so many ways to experience Zambia that an entire book would be required for an exhaustive pre-holiday checklist.
+There are so many ways to experience a safari holiday in Zambia that an entire book would be required for an exhaustive pre-holiday checklist.
 If you’re on an all-inclusive fly-in safari, for example, then just about every need will be thoroughly taken care of, from food to flight transfers to emergency evacuation services.

-Besides the usual narcotics, explosives and pornography, palm tree products and henna are also banned.
+Besides the usual narcotics, explosives, and pornography, palm tree products and henna are also banned.
 Electronic items should be listed (with serial numbers) and declared upon entry.
 It’s a rarely enforced regulation, but a spot check could create unnecessary problems and delays.

 While drunk without trouble by locals, tap water tends to upset travelers’ stomachs, so it’s best to buy bottled water to be safe.
 Very importantly, Zambia’s top lodges and destinations fill up quickly, especially in peak season.